 Interviewers, instead, want to get a feel for your self-awareness.
 Are you aware of the areas where you aren’t so on-point?

 They also want to see how honest and humble you are.
 Are you going to disguise your strengths as weaknesses?
 Or, are you going to show them who you are, truthfully?

 And finally, your interviewer wants to know how you can overcome your shortcomings.
 Can you address your weaknesses and self-improve or are your flaws going to hinder you in this new job?

 In summary, your prospective employers genuinely want to know where you slip up, but also your ability to overcome these weaknesses and succeed in the workplace.

 How to plan an outstanding response

-Don’t think you can go into the interview and wing it.
+Don’t think you can go into the interview and wing it with a good answer.
 In order to seriously impress, you need to plan an answer.
 Here are the three things you need to consider in order to supply an outstanding response.

 What is your greatest weakness?

-Firstly, you need to identify a few of your weaknesses which are honest flaws.
-However, they shouldn’t question your ability to do the job.
+Firstly, you need to identify a few of your real weaknesses which are honest flaws.
+However, they shouldn’t question your ability to do the job requirements.

 Therefore, the weaknesses you reference ought to be fixable and not a major requirement of the job.